My Hero Academia: Two Heroes: Plot

 At the top of the tower, they discover that David and Samuel orchestrated the night's events.
-They had hired fake villains to cause a distraction in order to retrieve their greatest invention–a headset that maximizes the power of a person's Quirk–which had been confiscated and sealed away by the project's sponsors.
+They had hired fake Villains to cause a distraction in order to retrieve their greatest invention – a headset that maximizes the power of a person's Quirk – which had been confiscated and sealed away by the project's sponsors.
 David wishes to give it to All Might so that he can maintain his role as the Symbol of Peace.
-However, Wolfram arrives and reveals that he is a real villain, hired by Samuel to retrieve the headset for himself.
-He steals it and attempts to kill Samuel and Melissa, but David and Midoriya save them.
-Wolfram holds off Midoriya, kidnaps David, and escapes to the rooftop.
-Midoriya fails to prevent Wolfram from taking off in a helicopter with David, but Melissa takes control of the security system and frees the heroes.
+However, Wolfram arrives and reveals that he is a real Villain, hired by Samuel to retrieve the headset for himself.
+He steals it and attempts to kill Samuel and Melissa, but David and Izuku save them.
+Wolfram holds off Izuku, kidnaps David, and escapes to the rooftop.
+Izuku fails to prevent Wolfram from taking off in a helicopter with David, but Melissa takes control of the security system and frees the Heroes.
 All Might reaches the roof and stops the helicopter from escaping.

 Wolfram then uses the Quirk Amplification Device to amplify his power, creating a giant metal body with David trapped inside.
-He overpowers All Might and reveals that he is secretly in league with All Might's nemesis, All For One, who gave Wolfram an additional Quirk and wanted to be involved to demoralize All Might.
-Lacking the strength to defeat Wolfram alone, All Might asks for Midoriya's aid.
-The rest of the students soon arrive on the roof and help All Might and Midoriya, who combine their powers to defeat Wolfram and free David.
-As the sun rises, All Might and David reflect on how Melissa and Midoriya are the next generations of heroes and how the world will be in good hands even after All Might's Quirk is gone.
+He overpowers All Might and reveals that he'd also been given an additional Quirk by All Might's arch-nemesis, All For One, who wanted to be involved to demoralize All Might.
+With All Might lacking the strength to defeat Wolfram alone, Izuku comes in to aid him.
+The rest of the students soon arrive to assist in their fight, as All Might and Izuku combine their One For All's to defeat Wolfram and free David.
+As the students celebrate their victory, All Might and David reflect on the people, such as Melissa and Izuku, becoming the next generation of Heroes, and how the world will be in safer hands even after All Might's Quirk is gone.